Which bed to choose for a baby?

 - Requires a bed change quickly.

-- Sometimes less stable than traditional beds.
+- Sometimes less stable than classic beds.

-BERMBACH HANDCRAFTED Baby Bed and Rattan Mattress Emil
+BERMBACH HANDCRAFTED Baby Bed And Rattan Mattress Emil

 CHARLIE CRANE Kumi Cradle With Foam Mattress - Black And White

-QUAX Luxury Rocking Cradle - Cream
+QUAX Deluxe Rocking Cradle - Cream

-CHARLIE CRANE Kuko Fur Milk Basket
+CHARLIE CRANE Kuko Fur Milk Moses Basket

 Co-sleeping beds

-- Strengthen the parent-child bond.
+- Strengthens the parent-child bond.

-- Reduces nighttime awakenings.
+- Reduces night awakenings.

 Disadvantages